dofloinn/Fallout3rdYear/1_Databases2/Exam Notes.md

 Procedures are initiated using CALL.

-Procedures are used to:
+<mark style="background: #69E772;">Procedures are used to:</mark>
 - Carry out a process.
 - Often used to perform maintenance or upgrade tasks.
 - Often have iteration.

 <mark style="background: #69E772;">Resources on brightspace:</mark>